EricZinda/docsproto/devhowto/devhowtoWellFormedTree.md

 >
 HCONS: < h0 qeq h1 h5 qeq h7 h11 qeq h13 > ]
 ~~~
-The MRS is a flat structure that avoids building a single tree which would lock you into one interpretation.
-Instead, it leaves "holes" in various arguments (the "scopal" arguments that start with "h") in the MRS predicates and provides constraints (the HCONS) for plugging the predicates together "legally".
-If you combine the predicates and follow the constraints (among other things), you'll end up with a "well-formed MRS tree" which defines one valid "interpretation" of the sentence.
+The MRS is a flat structure that avoids building a single tree which would lock in one interpretation.
+Instead, it leaves "holes" in the arguments (the "scopal" arguments that start with "h") of the MRS predicates and provides constraints (the `HCONS`) for plugging the predicates together "legally".
+If you combine the predicates and follow the constraints (among other things), you'll end up with a "well-formed MRS tree" which defines one valid interpretation of the sentence.

 This interpretation is what we need in order to "solve" the sentence for the variables it contains.
 This section describes how to derive it.

 ## Holes and Constraints
-"Holes" are `h` arguments in a predication that refer to a predicate label (indicated by `LBL:` in the MRS) that is not defined.
-In the above MRS `h0` (the `TOP:`), `h11`, `h12`, `h5`, and `h6` are all "holes" since none of the predicates use those labels as their `LBL:`.
+"Holes" are `h` arguments in a predication that refer to a predicate label (indicated by `LBL:` in the MRS) that is *not* defined.
+In the above MRS, `h0` (the `TOP:`), `h11`, `h12`, `h5`, and `h6` are all "holes" since none of the predicates use those labels as their `LBL:`.

-The `HCONS` section of the MRS puts *CONS*traints on where *H*andles to actual predications can be placed and still end up with a legal interpretation of the phrase.
+The `HCONS` section of the MRS puts *CONS*traints on which placement of *H*andles to actual predications in holes are valid.

 The only kind of constraint used in "modern" MRS is a `qeq` constraint.
 A `qeq` constraint always relates a hole to a (non-hole) handle and says that the handle must be a direct or eventual child in the tree.
 Furthermore, if not directly connected, the only things between the hole and the handle can be quantifiers.